 VA presumes non-Hodgkin’s lymphoma is related to a Veteran's:

-These Veterans do not need to prove a connection between their disease and military service to be eligible to receive VA disability compensation.
+These Veterans do not have to prove a connection between their disease and service to be eligible to receive VA health care and disability compensation.

 Non-Hodgkin's lymphoma is a type of cancer of the lymph glands and other lymphatic tissue, which are part of the body’s immune system that help to fight infection and disease.

 Signs include swollen, painless lymph nodes in the neck, armpit or groin areas in early stages.
 Other signs may include fever, night sweats, fatigue, weight loss, abdominal pain or swelling, chest pain or trouble breathing, itchy skin.

 Visit Medline Plus to learn about treatment of non-Hodgkin’s lymphoma, the latest research, and more from the National Institutes of Health.

 Veterans with non-Hodgkin’s lymphoma who were exposed to herbicides during service or served in Vietnam during the Vietnam Era (including the waters offshore) may be eligible for disability compensation and health care.

 Vietnam Veterans may apply for disability compensation for non-Hodgkin’s lymphoma using VA's Fast Track Claims Processing System.

 Veterans who served in Vietnam, the Korean demilitarized zone or another area where Agent Orange was sprayed may be eligible for a free Agent Orange registry health exam.

 Surviving spouses, dependent children and dependent parents of Veterans who were exposed to herbicides during military service or served in Vietnam during the Vietnam Era (including the waters offshore) and died as the result of non-Hodgkin's lymphoma may be eligible for survivors' benefits.